 Safeguarding in specific circumstances:

-In addition to the above there are other areas of safeguarding that our schools must have due regard to.
+In addition to the above there are other areas of safeguarding that our school must have due regard to.
 Annex B of Keeping Children Safe in Education (September 2022) highlights specific forms of abuse and safeguarding issues which staff who work with children and young people should read the following is a synopsis of the areas addressed but are not a fully replica of the guidance.

 Children and the court system